Cairo-Henrique/Initial-codes/README.md

-# Initial-codes is a repository full of some of the programs i did as a hobby in my free time.
-These programs include games, math functionalities and exercises.
+**Initial-codes is a collection of small programs I wrote as a hobby during middle school.
+It includes simple games, mathematical utilities, and programming exercises created while I was learning to code.**